A Head Full of Dreams: Commercial performance

-In the United States, A Head Full of Dreams debuted at number two on the Billboard 200, with 210,000 equivalent album units, behind Adele's 25.
+In the United States, A Head Full of Dreams debuted at number two on the Billboard 200 on the issue dating 26 December 2015, with 210,000 equivalent album units, behind Adele's 25.
 It was the second-best-selling album of the week, selling 195,000 copies in its first week, which is a drop from the 383,000 copies sold in the first week by Ghost Stories.
 In its second week, the album fell to number seven on the Billboard 200, selling 61,000 copies.
 On the chart dated 27 February 2016, the album returned to the top 10 of the US Billboard 200, peaking at number four, selling 90,000 units (71,000 in pure album sales).
 On 4 March 2016, the album was certified Gold by the Recording Industry Association of America (RIAA) for combined album sales, streaming-equivalent and track-equivalent of half-million units.
-Later, it has been certified Platinum by the RIAA as Ghost Stories was, despite its lower first week sales.
-Additionally, it outsold Ghost Stories in the UK, with sales reaching one million mark.

 The only country where A Head Full of Dreams managed to debut at number one was Norway, replacing 25.
 This enabled Coldplay to achieve there what Adele prevented them from doing in other territories; all of their studio albums reaching the top spot.

-On 12 February 2016, following the positive reception and exposure from Coldplay's headlining set at the Super Bowl 50 halftime show, the album rose to number one in the UK after selling 30,146 copies that week.
-This secured them a seventh number one album in the UK, thus putting them second in the list of acts with the most UK number one albums in the 21st century; only Robbie Williams has more, with 10.
-The album sold over 4,5 million copies worldwide as of November 2017.

-Singles "Adventure of a Lifetime" and "Hymn for the Weekend" charting respectively at number 95 and number 75 on the Billboard Hot 100 Year-End chart for 2016, making A Head Full of Dreams their first album to have more than one single charting on a Billboard Hot 100 Year-End chart.
+As per International Business Times, the album's released helped streaming services like Apple Music and Spotify enjoy a revenue boost of £83 million.
+Singles "Adventure of a Lifetime" and "Hymn for the Weekend" charted at number 95 and 73, respectively on the Billboard Hot 100 year-end chart in 2016, making A Head Full of Dreams their first album to earn two entries on said ranking.

 Track listing

-Coldplay's songwriting members are Guy Berryman, Jonny Buckland, Will Champion and Chris Martin.
-Stargate are Tor Erik Hermansen and Mikkel S. Eriksen.
+All tracks are written by Coldplay and Stargate, with production from Stargate and Rik Simpson, except where noted.